Study Guide Zone

-PMP Test
+PMP Practice Test Review

 The Project Management Professional (PMP) assessment is taken as part of the PMP credential.
 Candidates must meet specific eligibility requirements before taking the test.